The Hunger Games (novel): Plot

 In the nation of Panem, established in the remains of North America after an apocalyptic event, the wealthy Capitol exploits the twelve surrounding districts for their natural resources and labor.
 As punishment for a past failed rebellion against the Capitol, which resulted in the obliteration of District 13, one boy and one girl between the ages of 12 and 18 from each of the remaining districts are selected by an annual lottery to participate in the Hunger Games, a contest in which the "tributes" must fight to the death in an outdoor arena until only one remains.

 16-year-old Katniss Everdeen from District 12, a coal-rich region, volunteers for the 74th Hunger Games in place of her 12-year-old sister, Primrose.
 The male tribute is Peeta Mellark, a former schoolmate of Katniss who once gave her bread from his family's bakery when her family was starving.
 In the days leading up to the Games in the Capitol, they are advised by their drunken mentor, Haymitch Abernathy, the sole living District 12 victor of the Games; chaperone Effie Trinket; and various stylists to enhance their public perception to get potential sponsors, who might later send potentially life-saving gifts.
-Katniss's stylist, Cinna, designs costumes for Katniss and Peeta that set them apart from the tributes when introduced to the public.
+Katniss's stylist, Cinna, designs pyrotechnic costumes for Katniss and Peeta that help them stand out, earning Katniss the moniker "The Girl on Fire".
 During their evaluation by the Gamemakers, Katniss gets the highest score among the tributes.
 Meanwhile, Rue, the petite 12-year-old girl tribute from District 11, follows Katniss and Peeta around during the training sessions.
 On the day before the games, in a televised interview, Peeta reveals his long-unrequited love for Katniss.
 Shocked, Katniss believes this is a ploy to gain sponsors, but later accepts this as sincere.
 Haymitch promotes their image as "star-crossed lovers".